Shared Resources and Partnerships

-Each shared resource is handled like a small business and is coordinated by a faculty member who is experienced in that research area.
+All of this takes place without the research laboratory investing in these resources itself.
+Each shared resource is handled like a small business and is coordinated by a dedicated team scientist who is experienced in that research area.
 Each “business” provides a specialized service for a reasonable user fee.

-The Mid-Atlantic Shared Resources Consortium
+The Mid-Atlantic Shared Resources Consortium | Click here for brochure

 The Consortium seeks to enhance the availability of the specialized technical services, equipment and expertise of consortium member institutions to support basic and clinical cancer research.
 Consortium members include the following National Cancer Institute-designated cancer centers; the University of Maryland Marlene and Stewart Greenebaum Cancer Center, the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins, the University of Virginia Cancer Center and the Georgetown Lombardi Comprehensive Cancer Center.
 Each has made significant investments in shared resources to support basic and clinical research, and the close proximity of the members of the partnership makes access to the other institutions shared resources feasible.
 In the spirit of the National Cancer Institute’s “roadmap” and in an effort to further enhance the availability of these shared resources without a further investment or cost, the Consortium seeks to share, in an economical manner, these specialized technical services and access to equipment and expertise.

 Georgetown-Howard Universities Center for Clinical and Translational Science (GHUCCTS)